rsravan230/MovieBooking/README.md

 # MovieBooking
 Login and book a seat to a movie of ur choice

-The Login Creds are fetched by hitting /authenticate endpoint in express layer.
+The login creds are fetched by hitting /authenticate endpoint in express layer which is stored in server/index.js file.

-Once User is authenticated, we show the a list of movies as radio option and a disabled checkbox list of 10 seats.
+The client starts from App.js, which lands on LogInPage.jsx component, once user is authenticated, we show the a list of movies as radio option and a disabled checkbox list of 10 seats mentioned in Movies.jsx file.

 The seat booking is enabled once the user selects a movie.